danielgalbraith/wordgen/README.md

 # wordgen
-A script written in Python 2.7 for generating random words based on a pre-defined phonology.
+A script written in Python 2.7 for generating random words based on a predefined phonology.

 This sample script has the following features: